1dv032/syllabus/seminars/seminar.md

   * How could we gain a better use of could computing in the future?
 Some innovations that not yet come to use?

 #### 2. The rise of the artificial intelligence
-  * How could cloud computing sustain the grows of AI technology?
+  * How could cloud computing sustain the growth of AI technology?
   * Could you find any threats of this?
 Have the cloud providers any ethical responsibilities regarding that they provide computing for more advanced AI services?

 #### 3. Cloud computing and the data - Privacy and personal integrity